Leanne2603/T3A2_Full_Stack-App_-Part-A-/README.md

 4. Client requested a section for testimonials be added.
 The image on the services page was replaced with a scrolling testimonials section.
 5. Client requested social media icons be added to the contact page.
 6. Client stated that the view all bookings page for tablet was too crowded.
 Font size was reduced to allow for more white space.

+### Project Management Implementation
+For this project, the Agile methodology was implemented.
+The management tool which we used to document the tasks was Trello.
+The initial step was to have a brief on the first steps of planning and delegating.
+User Stories, Wireframes, Dataflow Diagram and the Application Architecture Diagram were the initial priorities.

+The tasks were broken up into 4 different colour coded statuses to simplify the workflow:
+1. To do (work which has not yet been started)
+2. In progress (work which is actively being worked on)
+3. Completed (work which has been deemed as done)
+4. On hold/issues (any work which has been started on, however; is unable to progress any further due to awaiting feedback/assistance)

+To ensure that the whole team was across the application requirements, all planning/features and functionality were added to the above 4 statuses and the user stories were given an initial not implemented status on Trello and once a functionality has been completed that met the user story, it would be updated to implemented status.

+Each morning, the team will have a brief catch up to discuss what they have worked on, what they will be working on and what needs to be worked on next.

 ### Screenshots of Trello board throughout the duration of the project